diegoversiani/underskeleton/README.md

     └── theme.min.css     // Minified version of theme styles, this is the file served to the browser.
   └── js
     └── assets            // Folder for assets from other projects, ie _s.
-    └── underskeleton.js  // Uncompiled underskeleton custom scripts
+    └── *.js              // Uncompiled underskeleton scripts
   └── sass
-    └── theme             // Uncompiled Sass files for your theme └── theme.scss        // Uncompiled theme scss files that basically @imports all other scss files └── src                 // Dependencies files
-  └── style.css           // WordPress theme identification file
+    └── theme             // Uncompiled Sass files for your theme └── theme.scss        // Uncompiled theme scss files that basically @imports all other scss files └── style.css           // WordPress theme identification file ...
-  ...
 ```

 ## Developer Tools

-Underskeleton is developed with NPM, Bower, Gulp, SASS and Browser Sync.
+Underskeleton is developed with NPM, Bower, Gulp, SASS, Browser Sync and Css Autoprefixer.
 You can develop without these tools, but its just a lot faster with them ;)

-### Installing Dependencies
+#### Installing Dependencies
 - Make sure you have installed `Node.js`, `Bower`, and `Browser-Sync` on your computer globally.
 To install Bower and Browser-Sync, run*:
 ```
 # May require root/administrator permissions